Prologue

 Bree

 My first assignment as a traveling nurse brought me to Charlotte, North Carolina, a place I’d never been before.
-I’ve been so consumed by learning the intricacies of the hospital I haven’t had much time to explore the city.
-Which sucks, because I’m used to spending my free time outdoors.
+I’ve been so consumed by learning the intricacies of the hospital that I haven’t had much time to explore the city.
+Which sucks because I’m used to spending my free time outdoors.

 Ocean, beach, mountains—California has it all.